InterpeterNick/source-sdk-2013/README.md

 # Source SDK 2013

-Source code for Source SDK 2013.
+This is my fork of Source SDK 2013 Multiplayer (TF2 Branch).

 Contains the game code for Half-Life 2, HL2: DM and TF2.

-**Now including Team Fortress 2! ✨**

 ## Build instructions